 - First, we'll clip and project a dataset using QGIS.
 This is an easy way to process a single dataset, especially if you're using a tool for the first time.

 - Launch QGIS and add fuel.shp and clipFeature/city_limits.shp to the map.

 - Click Vector > Geoprocessing Tools > Clip.

-- Select the checkbox for adding the new layer to the canvas (table of contents) so you can verify your work.
-Then click OK.
+- Select the checkbox for adding the result to the canvas ("Open output file after running algorithm") so you can verify your work.
+Then click Run.
 The new layer should only contain features within the boundary of Philadelphia.

-- In the table of contents, right-click the clipped fuel dataset (not the original one!) and click Save As.
+- In the table of contents, right-click the clipped fuel dataset (not the original one!) and click Export -> Save Features As....
 Make sure that the Format box is set to ESRI Shapefile.

-- Next to the Save as box where you are prompted to put a path, click Browse and set the path for the output dataset as clippedAndProjected/fuel.shp.
+- Next to the File name box where you are prompted to put a path, click the ... button and set the path for the output dataset as clippedAndProjected/fuel.shp.

-- Next to the CRS box, click Select CRS button.
+- Next to the CRS box, click the Select CRS button on the right.
 This is where you'll specify the output projection.
 The nice thing is that you can search.